Social Emotional Learning

 Students who possess skills of emotional regulation and interpersonal interaction are best able to fully engage with learning and develop intellectual courage.

-Social Emotional Learning (SEL) is the process through which students develop skills to regulate, react to, and process their emotions; navigate relationships in a healthy way; and develop self-awareness.
-The practice of SEL encompasses strategies to support students as they build resiliency, manage stress, develop empathy, clarify their personal values, and make responsible decisions.
+The practice of Social Emotional Learning (SEL) encompasses strategies to support students as they build resiliency, manage stress, develop empathy, clarify their personal values, and make responsible decisions.

 For more information, please contact: Emily Schorr Lesnick, Director of Social Emotional Learning, at email@example.com or 206.588.8739.